Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 #### UNSUPPORTED

-The server does not support the version specified by the command's sentinel.
+The service does not support the version specified by the command's sentinel.
 The body MAY explain why the command failed, and recommend using the version specified in the reply itself.

 See the [Version Selection process](#processes-version-selection).

 #### ERROR

-The server erred.
+The service erred.
 The body SHOULD contain human-readable details of the error, if they can be relayed without exposing secure implementation information.

 ## Decrees

-Decrees are issued by servers in the form:
+Decrees are issued by service in the form:

 	(sentinel) (decree_number) (decree_name)